Non-Degree Graduate Program

 Students who do not have a degree from a U.S. law school but who have a law degree from outside the U.S. will be considered for admission on a case by case basis.
 Students accepted into the non-degree program are not candidates for a graduate degree.

-Non-Degree Graduate students may enroll in a total of no more than four graduate courses or a maximum of eight credit hours, and may take no more than two courses per semester.
+Non-Degree Graduate students may enroll in a total of no more than two graduate courses or a maximum of eight credit hours, and may take no more than two courses per semester.
 If one is interested in attending Georgetown Law for multiple semesters, an application must be submitted for each semester.

 Non-degree students must satisfy the same academic requirements and abide by the same Law Center rules and policies as candidates for graduate degrees as outlined in the Student Handbook.